Why study this course

 Assessment

-A variety of assessment methods are used including presentations, discussions, debates, poster presentations, essays, portfolios of work, case studies and reflections.
+Typically, a variety of assessment methods are used including presentations, discussions, debates, poster presentations, essays, portfolios of work, case studies and reflections.
 All assessments allow you to reflect on your practice and theory as you evidence your learning, building on your personal strengths to develop clear communication skills to share your knowledge and understanding.

 Careers & Further study

-Many of our students in this program are employed as Teaching Assistants, early years practitioners, nannies, and childminders.
+Many of our students in this programme are employed as Teaching Assistants, early years practitioners, nannies, and childminders.
 They actively contribute to educational outcomes for children, playing pivotal roles in facilitating informal and formal learning opportunities.
 This includes providing targeted support to children with specific needs, making a tangible difference in their development.
 Our Foundation Degree is widely recognised as a stepping stone towards a teaching career, enabling you to progress within your role as a Teaching Assistant or early years practitioner.
 Additionally, it opens doors to explore senior positions in the sector.
-Moreover, this program offers several top-up degree options, empowering you to pursue your long-term goals in the field of child education.
+Moreover, this programme offers several top-up degree options, empowering you to pursue your long-term goals in the field of child education.

 What Our Students Say